tagundo/elichika/sdk/costume/README.md

 # About skin texture
-currently the baked shadow is removed via SnapEdit because I'm not good at drawing textures, if you want to help, let me know
+currently the baked shadow is removed via SnapEdit because I'm not good at drawing textures, if you want to help, let me know credit to eirumo for drawing body texture expect default & bright which i edited myself (not finished)

 # Thigh Scale